 5 Simple Ways to Calculate Customer Lifetime Value

 Want to know how to gain customers, boost profits, and save your budget?
 Among all metrics, there’s a special one that can tell you what value a customer brings to your company during the customer life cycle.
-Let’s unwrap the customer lifetime value (CLV) metric and make the most of it for your business.
+Let’s unwrap the customer lifetime value (CLV or LTV) metric and make the most of it for your business.

 What is customer lifetime value?

 Customer lifetime value (CLV, or LTV for “lifetime value”) helps you predict future revenue and measure long-term business success.
-CLV tells you how much profit your company can expect from a typical client over the course of the relationship.
-More to the point, CLV helps you estimate how much you should invest in order to retain a customer.
+LTV tells you how much profit your company can expect from a typical client over the course of the relationship.
+More to the point, LTV helps you estimate how much you should invest in order to retain a customer.

 Knowing the lifetime value of a customer allows you to answer these questions:

-Let’s see a couple examples of how big companies have adopted CLV results.
+Let’s see a couple examples of how big companies have adopted LTV results.

 Back in 2013, Consumer Intelligence Research Partners estimated that Amazon Prime members spent $1,340 per year on Amazon, which is twice what non-Prime shoppers spent.
 Based on this customer lifetime value metric, Amazon started focusing on Prime users and increased the company’s profit over the past four years.

-Netflix is another good example of why you should learn how to calculate customer lifetime value.
-In 2007, they found that a typical subscriber stayed with them for 25 months and that CLV was $291.25.
+Netflix is another good example of why you should learn how to calculate LTV.
+In 2007, they found that a typical subscriber stayed with them for 25 months and that LTV was $291.25.
 This helped them determine that viewers were impatient.
 After analyzing statistics, Netflix decided to implement online streaming.
 This kept members satisfied while they waited for new DVDs to arrive in the mail.
 In this way, Netflix managed to improve retention by 4% and rented its billionth DVD.

 This is how measuring customer lifetime value changes businesses in real life.
 Ready to give it a go?